Somalia: Modern era

 A British force, including troops from several African countries, launched the campaign in January 1941 from Kenya to liberate British Somaliland and Italian-occupied Ethiopia and conquer Italian Somaliland.
 By February most of Italian Somaliland was captured and, in March, British Somaliland was retaken from the sea.
 The forces of the British Empire operating in Somaliland comprised the three divisions of South African, West African, and East African troops.
 They were assisted by Somali forces led by Abdulahi Hassan with Somalis of the Isaaq, Dhulbahante, and Warsangali clans prominently participating.
 The number of Italian Somalis began to decline after World War II, with fewer than 10,000 remaining in 1960.

-Independence (1960–1969)
+Independence and post-independence

+The Somali flag being raised during the independence celebrations of the State of Somaliland on 26 June 1960.

-Following World War II, Britain retained control of both British Somaliland and Italian Somaliland as protectorates.
-In 1945, during the Potsdam Conference, the United Nations granted Italy trusteeship of Italian Somaliland as the Trust Territory of Somaliland, on the condition first proposed by the Somali Youth League (SYL) and other nascent Somali political organisations, such as Hizbia Digil Mirifle Somali (HDMS) and the Somali National League (SNL)—that Somalia achieve independence within ten years.
+Following World War II, Britain controlled both British Somaliland and Italian Somaliland.
+During the 1945 Potsdam Conference, the United Nations granted Italy Italian Somaliland, on the condition that Somalia achieve independence within ten years, due to pressure from Somali organisations.
 British Somaliland remained a protectorate of Britain until 1960.